Skip to main content

 At what age can kittens leave their mom?

 You may have friends and family members who are champing at the bit with excitement to receive a new kitten from the litter, but taking kittens away from their mother too soon can have lasting ramifications.
 It’s a common misconception that kittens can be taken away from their mother as soon as they’ve finished weaning — at roughly 8 weeks of age – but kittens should stay with their mom for longer.
-To avoid future behavioral problems like strained interactions with humans and other animals, kittens should stay with their mom until they’re at least 12-14 weeks old.
+To avoid future behavioral problems like strained interactions with humans and other animals, kittens should stay with their mom until they’re at least 12 to 14 weeks old.

 Closeup of a person holding a newborn orange kitten